-Information for candidates: non-examination assessments (NEA)
+Information for candidates:

 This document tells you about some things that you must and must not do when you are completing your work.

 When you submit your work for marking, the awarding body will normally require you to sign an authentication statement confirming that you have read and followed these regulations.